digitalservicebund/grundsteuer/README.md

 This starts your app in development mode, rebuilding assets on file changes.

 You need a local `.env` file to load configuration parameters from.
-The default values for are stored in `.env.example`.
+The default values are stored in `.env.example`.
+If no `.env` exists in project root, `npm run dev` will create one by copying `.env.example`.
+If there are parameters defined in `.env.example` that are missing in your local `.env`, the app will fail on startup with an error message indicating the missing keys.

 #### Style (Linting & Formatting)